kth-gt/cb2442/lab/b1/readme.md

 **Q13** Which command did you run?
 Describe what each part of it does.

-**Q14** From all the results you got, can you pick RNA polymerases within your bacterial genome?
-Give its position within the genome, together with its e-value, length and bit-score.
+**Q14** From all the results you got, pick 3 matches and give its e-value and bit-score.
-_Hint: You might get several hits for the same region, but take into account that a good hit should have more or less the same length as the sequence it is matching to!_

 Now download the file [`fewer_polymerases.fasta`](fewer_polymerases.fasta).
 This file contains only 50 of the sequences from the polymerase database.
 Format a Blast database from this file, too, and